Quick Verdict

 Best for: People who want the most accurate passive biometric tracking in the smallest, most comfortable form factor

-The Oura Ring's selling point is hardware accuracy.
-Ring-based sensors sit closer to arteries in the finger than wrist devices, reducing motion artifacts and improving signal quality - particularly for HRV and sleep staging.
-Oura produces three daily scores: Readiness, Sleep, and Activity.
+The Oura Ring's selling point is passive accuracy.
+Ring-based sensors sit closer to arteries in the finger than wrist devices, which can reduce motion artifacts and improve signal quality for overnight HRV, resting heart rate, temperature, and sleep trends.
+Oura turns that into Readiness, Sleep, and Activity scores.

 What Oura does well: